 - 8.10 Policy CTY 13 states that permission will be granted for a building in the countryside where it can be visually integrated into the surrounding landscape and it is of an appropriate design. - 8.11 As this is an outline application no detailed plans have been submitted regarding the design of the dwelling.
-The western boundary of the site is defined by hedgerow whilst the southern boundary is delineated by post and wire fencing and a low level bank, most of which is likely to have to be removed to facilitate access, which will further open views into the site when passing the site frontage.
+The eastern boundary of the site is defined by a low level concrete wall some 1 metre in height while the southern boundary is delineated by post and wire fencing and sporadic fencing, most of which is likely to have to be removed to facilitate access, which will further open views into the site when passing the site frontage.
 The remaining boundaries are undefined.
 The site lacks long established natural boundaries and would rely primarily on the use of new landscaping for enclosure and integration.
 The proposal fails to comply with Paragraph 6.70 of the SPPS and Policy CTY13 of PPS21. - 8.12 CTY 14 states that planning permission will be granted for a building in the countryside where it does not cause a detrimental change to, or further erode the rural character of an area.
 A new building will be unacceptable where: